inrae/diades.atlas/README.md

 -   suivre le contenu de “dev/translation.Rmd” lors de chaque mises à jour.

+# Exploration of database out of Shiny application

+You can use this package without opening the Shiny application.
+See vignette “00-exploration-of-data”

 # Put in Production

 Update Docker for deployment: